Legal Solutions

 The duty may arise from an express agreement, such as a non-disclosure clause, or it may be implied from the nature of the relationship.
 Employers, joint venture partners, and professional advisers often owe such duties even without formal documentation.

-Unauthorized Use to the Detriment of the Plaintiff
+Unauthorised Use to the Detriment of the Plaintiff

 A breach of confidence often overlaps with other causes of action, such as breach of contract, breach of fiduciary duty, and unjust enrichment.
 Understanding how these claims interact helps determine the most appropriate strategy for litigation or settlement.